TheSittingMouse/LAN-Chat-App/README.md

 * Use cmake with the CMakeLists.txt in the repository for compilation.

 ## Compilation
+* Make sure Windows SDK and cmake are installed before attempting compilation.
-1. Close the repository.
-Make sure cmake is installed.
+1. Clone the repository.
 2. Open up a terminal window and go to the directory where you cloned the repository.
 3. run "cmake --build ."